Liguang-Lee-Zhang/CMS-style-blog-site/README.md

 ## Installation

 No installation needed.
-Proceed to the website at... to use the application.
+Proceed to the website at https://intense-basin-99772.herokuapp.com/ to use the application.

 ## Usage